-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact NI L Impact HYDROLOGY AND WATER QUALITY Would the project: 1.
-Place development within a 100-year flood hazard area?
-V 2.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact HYDROLOGY AND WATER QUALITY Would the project: 1.
+Place development within a 100-year flood hazard area? √ 2.
 Place development within the floodway resulting in impedance or redirection of flood flows?
-V , 3.
-Be inundated by a seiche or tsunami? √ 4.
-Deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit, or a significant contribution to an existing net deficit in available supply, or a significant lowering of the local ٧ groundwater table?
+V al 3.
+Be inundated by a seiche or tsunami?
+4. Deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit, or a significant contribution to an existing net deficit in available supply, or a significant lowering of the local groundwater table? √ √ groundwater table?
 5. Degrade a public or private water supply?
-(Including the contribution of urban contaminants, nutrient 1
+(Including the contribution of urban contaminants, nutrient .
+1

-Potentially Significant Impact Iess Than Significant with Mitigation Incorporation Less Than Significant Impact N O Impact enrichments, or other agricultural chemicals or seawater intrusion).
-6. Degrade septic system functioning?
-V √ 7.
-Alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or nver, in a manner which would result in substantial erosion or siltation on- or off-site? • 8.
-Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-V 9.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact enrichments, or other agricultural chemicals or seawater intrusion).
+6. Degrade septic system functioning? .1 √ 7.
+Alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+V 8.
+Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? √ 9.
 Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff?
-1 10) Otherwise substantially degrade water quality?
-J
+V 10) Otherwise substantially degrade water quality? √